-Ponytail palm plants are beautiful, and so many people love keeping them in their homes.
-They can be a stunning addition to your house, but you do need to know how to take care of them.
+Ponytail palms are beautiful, and many people love keeping them in their homes.
+They can be a stunning addition, but you do need to know how to take care of them properly.

-If you recently started caring for a ponytail palm, then you might be worried if things don’t seem to be going well.
-If you’re noticing that your ponytail palm looks as if it’s dying, then you could be concerned about whether you will be able to turn things around.
+If you recently started caring for one, you might be worried if things don’t seem to be going well.
+If you’re noticing that your ponytail palm looks as if it’s dying, you could be concerned about whether you’ll be able to turn things around.

-Read on to learn about why your ponytail palm might be dying or in danger.
-This should give you the information that you need to try to save the plant.
+Read on to learn about why this is happening and whether or not your palm is in danger.
+This should give you the information that you need to try to save it.

 1 – Not Watering the Plant Properly

 Watering is the most common reason why a ponytail palm will have issues.
-Many people accidentally watering ponytail palms too much, and just as many new plant owners forget to water ponytail palms enough.
+Many people accidentally water them too much, and just as many new plant owners forget to water them enough.

-Ponytail palms need to have their soil dry out in between watering sessions.
-If you’re watering a ponytail palm while the soil is still moist, then you’re watering it more than you should.
+These plants need to have their soil dry out in between watering sessions.
+If you’re watering them while the soil is still moist, you’re watering them more than you should.

 Overwatering a plant can cause it to essentially drown, and this could kill the plant if you keep doing it.
 Of course, failing to water the plant at all will kill it over time, too.